 The best part?
 They thrive as potted plants.
 These plants are not fussy and can easily grow in a wide range of conditions with minimal care.

 But since any plant parent would not just want their plant to survive, but to thrive, it’s helpful to understand that one thing that matters most in snake plant care is the type of soil you use.
-This article will outline the best potting soil for a healthy and thriving plant.
+This article will outline the best soil for snake plants so that yours can live a long, vibrant life.

 Snake plants thrive in a wide range of light conditions, from full sun, to indirect light, to low light equally.
 They have been known to keep the air around them clean by removing toxins.